10 tips for bike touring with your children.

 For your first bike tour with your kids, consider starting with a short distance in a location near your neighborhood.
 For instance, you could identify a campsite about 20 miles away from your home.
 Ride to the campsite, stay overnight, and ride back home the following day.
 It will give you the excitement of an overnight ride while making it manageable.
 Eventually, you can try out weekend-long bike tours, the weeklong tours, and gradually progress to longer tours outside your country.

 When biking with children, it is not the ideal time to go for advanced terrains.
 The number one factor to consider when selecting a route is safety.
 Go for the safe and quieter routes most of the time.
 Avoid congested routes with challenging terrains.

 Do not be scared to go alone

 Embarking on a biking tour with your kids on your own can be scary especially the first time.
-However, it offers more freedom than travelling with other families as you can go with the pace of your children, decide which routes to use and the kind of activities to incorporate in your tour.
+However, it offers more freedom than traveling with other families as you can go with the pace of your children, decide which routes to use, and the kind of activities to incorporate in your tour.
 It will be a great opportunity for you to bond with your children.

 If you have never gone on a bike tour with your children but you have been considering it, don’t be scared, you can do it.
-Start small with an overnight tour a few miles way from home and grow to longer tours.
-Remembers that kids get bored fast so plan frequent breaks, plan for other activities and bring along your kids’ favorite music.
+Start small with an overnight tour a few miles away from home and grow to longer tours.
+Remembers that kids get bored fast so plan frequent breaks, plan for other activities, and bring along your kids’ favorite music.